-But here are some hints and tips to help you get the best experience ever
+Here are some hints and tips to help you get the best experience ever

-Sometimes we literally can have four seasons in a day!
+We are in North West UK, and sometimes we literally can have four seasons in a day!

-I notice it doesn’t really cover travel to Preston and beyond, the bus number you need is a 68 and can be caught from several stops along Clifton Street, here is the link to the Stagecoach timetables stagecoachbus.com/ I havent found any info about extra buses or times, but will update if I do.
+I notice it doesn’t really cover travel to Preston and beyond, the bus number you need is a 68 and can be caught from several stops along Clifton Street, here is the link to the Stagecoach timetables stagecoachbus.com/ I haven’t found any info about extra buses or times, but will update if I do.